 No matter how much they earn or where in the country they reside, average Indian spends more on religious activities than on sanitation.

-A recent report by the National Sample Survey Organisation (NSSO) noted that per capita expenditure on sanitation services for urban and rural India was 0.45 percent and 0.22 percent, respectively, of their overall monthly expenditure on 14 nonessential or miscellaneous consumer services (MCS).
+A recent report by the National Sample Survey Organisation (NSSO) noted that per capita expenditure on sewage disposal and sanitation services for urban and rural India was 0.45 percent and 0.22 percent, respectively, of their overall monthly expenditure on 14 nonessential consumer services (MECS).
 While the religious services spend for urban and rural India was 5.69 percent and 8.94 percent, respectively.

 In absolute number, Indians spent between 30 paisa (rural) to Rs.
 1.76 (urban) for their sanitation need and between Rs.12.83 (rural) to Rs.
 22.15 (urban) for religious needs.
 For all the 14 services the total spends amounted to Rs.
 331.75 and Rs.
 819.36 in rural and urban areas, respectively.